RushiChaganti/FaceRecognition/README.md

 # FaceRecognition
-Just a simple webapplication whcih uses Streamlit and Opencv to mark student attendance
+Just a simple web application which uses Streamlit and Opencv to mark student attendance